realA10001986/Time-Circuits-Display/README.md

 The CircuitSetup [Speedo Kit](https://circuitsetup.us/product/delorean-time-machine-speedometer-kit/) comes with a twisted pair cable with three pairs.
 The idea is to use each one pair for 5V+GND, SDA+GND and SCL+GND:

 ![speedo_i2c](https://github.com/realA10001986/Time-Circuits-Display/assets/76924199/068b17b5-b95a-48ab-ac7e-53c47afe0a98)

+>Important: The TCD control board delivers and drives the i2c bus on 5V.
+Most sensors/GPS receivers operate on 3.3V.
+Therefore, you cannot connect the chips directly to the TCD control board without a level-shifter.
+This goes for the power supply as well as the i2c bus signals (SDA, SCL).
+I only use readily available sensor breakout boards that include level-shifters.

 #### i2c addresses